 My name is Maria Goldshtein.

-Psycholinguistics is my field of research and my specific interest is in – depth of processing, meaning-making heuristics, and the various factors that inform them.
+I am a psycholinguist/cognitive scientist, specifically interested in – depth of processing, meaning-making heuristics, and the various factors that inform them.
 I am interested in examining how we interpret the language we are daily exposed to.
 I am also interested in optimizing our ability to interpret quantitative data we gather, using supplementary qualitative methodologies, and common sense.